nixrajput/ecommerce-web-reactjs/README.md

-# E-commerce Website with React.js and CSS
+# E-commerce Website with React.js, CSS, and Redux

-This repository contains the source code for a E-commerce website built using React.js and CSS.
+This repository contains the source code for a E-commerce website built using React.js, CSS, and Redux.
 This README.md file provides an overview of the project and instructions on how to set it up and customize it for your own use.

 [![Stars](https://img.shields.io/github/stars/nixrajput/ecommerce-web-reactjs?label=Stars&style=flat)][repo]
 [![Forks](https://img.shields.io/github/forks/nixrajput/ecommerce-web-reactjs?label=Forks&style=flat)][repo]